Data Processing Agreement

 - If the Agreement is terminated, GetResponse shall, according to the Client’s statement, delete the Personal Data (by deleting any existing copies of Personal Data) or return them to the Client (along with any media where they are stored, if possible), unless GetResponse has the right to further process the Personal Data for a longer period based on independent legal grounds.
 If GetResponse does not receive the statement referred to in the preceding sentence, whether in writing or by e-mail, within 5 days of Agreement termination, the Client shall be deemed to require that the entrusted Personal Data be deleted.
 If the Client chooses to have the Personal Data returned, GetResponse shall provide the same to the Client or enable the Client to download the Personal Data in a commonly used and machine-readable format.

-- The Client may obtain a copy of the processed Personal Data throughout the term of the Service Agreement, but no later than 60 days after the Client’s Account has been deactivated.
-In the said period of 60 days after the Client’s Account has been deactivated, the Personal Data shall only be processed by GetResponse for the purpose of potential reactivation of the Client’s Account, and shall only involve Personal Data storage for the Client without any other processing activities, subject to GetResponse’s other obligations or rights arising from applicable laws or public authorities’’ orders.
+- The Client may obtain a copy of the processed Personal Data throughout the term of the Service Agreement, but no later than 30 days after the termination or expiration of the legal relationship between the Parties related to Service provision.
+In the said period of 30 days after the termination or expiration of the legal relationship between the Parties, the Personal Data shall only be processed by GetResponse for the purpose of potential reactivation of the Client’s Account, and shall only involve Personal Data storage for the Client without any other processing activities, subject to GetResponse’s other obligations or rights arising from applicable laws or public authorities’’ orders.
 After the expiry of this term, Personal Data shall be deleted from the main base without possibility of recovery.
-In the period of next 120 days Personal Data shall be subject to encryption and stored in backup copies only.
-The said 120- day period is required to delete the Personal Data completely due to specifics of the backup copies operations.
+In the period of next 15 days Personal Data shall be subject to encryption and stored in backup copies only.
+The said 15- day period is required to delete the Personal Data completely due to specifics of the backup copies operations.

 - GetResponse’s liability in contract and in tort shall be limited to direct actual losses incurred by the Client.
 GetResponse shall not be liable for lost profit, notwithstanding the source, except where this is caused by wilful misconduct or gross negligence.